 There’s many reasons why the whole foods plant based diet is so popular right now, the biggest being the absolute amazing well-being and health it can bring when done correctly.
 This means with proper attention to correct food combining and an understanding of plant based macronutrients.

 Both of these things are very important if you are to stay healthy on your plant based or vegan diet.
-Get them wrong and you could be storing up trouble down the road, especially if you’re not paying attention to your protein needs; or if you’re swapping your usual animal products for high carb/sugar foods.
+Get them wrong and you could be storing up trouble down the road, This is especially if you’re swapping your usual animal products for high refined carb and sugary foods.

 Benefits of a Nutritious Breakfast